r1cc4r2o/ShadowMe/poseExtraction/README.md

-How run the pose estimation extracting landmarks estimated in 3D and the pose.
+How run the pose estimation, extract the landmarks and the 3D coords from the 2D video.
 The python script save a video with the landmarks and a dictionary with all the info for each frame (e.g. landmarks, confidence, rotation angle between the joints).

 To run the script:
 ```